5 Ways to Throw a Refined 4th of July Wedding

 The 4th of July is one of the most celebrated holidays in the United States.
 Whether you love that there’s extra time off for your guests to attend or just the color scheme, you might be debating on hosting your wedding on this date.
 While you’ll likely want to incorporate a patriotic theme, you also don’t want the reception to look like a casual outdoor barbecue.

 1. Select Muted Decor Colors

-If you’re throwing a wedding with a 4th of July theme, it’s practically a requirement that you incorporate red, white, and blue into the event.
+If you’re throwing a wedding with a Fourth of July wedding theme, it’s practically a requirement that you incorporate red, white, and blue into the event.
 However, the bright shades typically associated with the holiday are likely to lessen the formality of your event.
 Whether you are on the search for bridesmaids dresses, floral arrangements, or linens, opt for muted shades of red and blue.
 Deep shades of burgundy and navy blue, for example, help to keep both the spirit of the holiday and the sophistication of the event.